 8:00am - 1:30pm Educational Sessions, Lunch

-We have reserved discounted group rates at TWO hotels this year:
+We have reserved discounted group rates at the following hotel:

 210 S Magnolia Dr.